JunaidOfficialNow/array-driver/README.md

 ### Parameters
 - searchValue (required): The value to search for in the array. <br>
 - targetValue (required): The value to replace the searchValue with, if found.
-- array (optional): The array to search for the searchValue. <b>Required if you don't add to the Array.prototype and use like array methods </b> <br>

 ### Return Value
 - true - if the searchValue was found and replaced with targetValue. <br>
 - false - if the searchValue was not found in the array.